roman-milk/roman-milk.github.io/brooke.md

  One more time she opened her eyes to plead with her tormentor only to see a sardonic grin without the slightest shadow of pity on his face.
 The relief at feeling the hard thrusting rhythm slow then stop was short lived as he jerked on an orgasm.
 The relief turned to great shame as she felt his hot sperm warming a deeper part of her anal passage.

  The monster had given her a sperm enema.
 Tears formed in her eyes on feeling the indignity of what he had done to her.
 She collapsed in a heap over the chair unable to believe she could stand any more of this abuse.
-Report_Story #3